Darkpaster/Darkpaster.github.io/src/content/topics/en/society/studing.md

 ### 1\.
 Lay a Conceptual Path: The "Scaffolding" Principle

 Every new piece of knowledge must build on what the audience **already accepts and understands**.
 Don't start with conclusions.
 Start with axioms everyone agrees on, and lead them step-by-step to the complex idea.
 As soon as you skip a step, the chain breaks, and to the listener, you transform from an expert into a cultist.
-Create "scaffolding"—temporary supports that help the learner reach the next level, which can later be removed.
+Create "scaffolding" — temporary supports that help the learner reach the next level, which can later be removed.

 ### 2\.
 Manage Motivation: From "Have To" to "Want To"